Marohn-Group/mmodel/docs/tutorial_model.rst

 Edit the model
 ----------------

-The model can be edited by appling one or multiple change of the arguments.
+The model can be edited by applying one or multiple changes to the arguments.
 For example if we want to change the documentation of the model, we can use the ``edit`` method.
 A new model instance is returned.